limbernie/limbernie.github.io/README.md

 I started with Leonids and loved the sidebar.
 The sidebar was clean, simple and tastefully designed.
 When I decided to include a more responsive layout, Hyde came to mind and I adopted it.
-And when I decided to add pagination to manage the increasing number of blog posts I wrote, the pagination from So Simple inspired me so much, I ended up including that into the mix as well.
+And when I decided to add pagination to manage the increasing blog posts, the pagination from So Simple inspired me so much, I ended up including that into the mix as well.

 All mistakes are mine alone.